T1taniumF0rge-Industries-Inc/Software/.github/PULL_REQUEST_TEMPLATE.md

 ## Security Policy
 This is a copy of our security policy.
 You also can review it [here](https://github.com/GamerSoft24/Software/blob/Main/SECURITY.md).

+- [ ] By submitting this pull request, you agree to follow the terms of the security policy.

 ### Our Programs
 All of our programs are carefully made and have been revised and scanned for **any types** of *sneaky viruses or script problems.* They are **100% trustable** and they are **completely safe.** As the programs are very *hardware intensive*, they may take some time to load.
 Please be patient!